nvdla/doc/doc/hw/v1/ias/unit_description.rst

 performance and the share line buffer size is set as 7Kbyte.

 For read DMA buffer, there are two constraints for determining its size.
-One is covering MC accessing latency, currently the latency is 128 cycles.
-The other is accessing bandwidth, the peak performance case is 8 Bytes per cycle (8 elements in int8, 4 elements in int16/fp16).
-So read DMA buffer size is\ :math:`128 \times 8 = 1KBytes`.
+One is covering MC accessing latency, assumed to be 128 cycles.
+The other is access bandwidth.
+The peak performance case is 8 Bytes per cycle (8 elements in int8, 4 elements in int16/fp16).
+So the read DMA buffer size is\ :math:`128 \times 8 = 1KBytes`.

 .. power-consideration-7: